DominicGagne/Qlik-REST-Project/README.md

 ### POST /messages
 Params: Body must contain two strings, 'username' and 'message'.
 Return: HTTP 200 on success, HTTP 400 on bad fields, HTTP 503 on database failure.
+Returns Object containing ID of the new message in the following format: {"msgID":"1"}

 ### GET /messages
 Params: None.
-Return: HTTP 200 on success, along with array of all message objects.
+Return: HTTP 200 on success, along with array of all message objects, contained in the response body.
 HTTP 503 on database failure.

 ### DELETE /messages/messageid
 Params: The MessageID of the message to delete.